 We use other technology from time to time, but Slack is by far the main outlet for discussion and an excellent location for our planning groups to chat and hold meetings.

 We use a paid Google Suite account (with one user) to manage our organization documents and Team Drives.
-WPCampus Director, Rachel Cherry, owns this account and uses this account for her organization email address.
+WPCampus Director, Rachel Cherry, owns this account and uses this account for her organizational email address.

 Pantheon graciously provides donated hosting for all of our websites, including our main website and a website for each event.
 Each website is part of a WordPress multisite network.